Filming Commences on The A Word series 3

 Piers Wenger, Controller of BBC Drama said, “The A Word has become a firm favourite with the BBC One audience telling a unique and poignant story in an original and entertaining way.
 We are excited filming has now begun on a third series and look forward to picking up with Joe and the family two years on and seeing what challenges and adventures lay ahead for them.”

-Executive Producers are Lucy Richer for BBC, Patrick Spence, Peter Bowker and Marcus Wilson for Fifty Fathoms Productions and Howard Burch, Avi Nir and Keren Margalit for Keshet International.
+Executive Producers are Lucy Richer for BBC, Patrick Spence, Peter Bowker and Marcus Wilson for Fifty Fathoms Productions and Howard Burch for Keshet UK, Avi Nir and Keren Margalit for Keshet International.
 Clare Shepherd is producing and Fergus O’Brien is the lead Director.